term to be feared. These little pests can pose some health risks and are rather unpleasant to be around.

 Even worse, there’s a lot of false information about these nasty little bugs out there, making it harder to diagnose and treat the problem.
 Before we get into discussing how to get rid of palmetto bugs, let’s get to know the facts.

 Related: 25 Types of Cockroaches in Florida

 Getting to Know Palmetto Bugs

-Because of how much misinformation there is on this bug, let’s first discuss what a palmetto bug IS NOT, then get into a little more detail on the real deal.
+Because of how much false information there is on this bug, let’s first discuss what a palmetto bug IS NOT, then get into a little more detail on the real deal.

 Palmetto Bug vs Cockroach